 Most of Sydney’s fabulous beaches also feature a pool built into the rocks.
 The majority of the time these pools are free to use and are great if you want to avoid the sometimes hectic waves and if you have a fear of sharks.

 This is the area I go to when I need my English Pub fix.
-The Rocks is the oldest part of Sydney and offers traditional English style pubs with bags of character, cobblestone laneways, sandstone buildings and lots and lots of history.
+The Rocks is the oldest part of Sydney and offers traditional English-style pubs with bags of character, cobblestone laneways, sandstone buildings, and lots and lots of history.
 A nice area for a stroll.

 Possibly the most beautiful setting for a zoo in the world.
-The journey begins with a scenic ferry ride from Circular Quay, a short trip up a gondola with City and harbour views and then you arrive at the Zoo, one of the best in Australia, perched high above the harbour in the beautiful suburb of Mosman.
+The journey begins with a scenic ferry ride from Circular Quay, a short trip up a gondola with City and harbor views and then you arrive at the Zoo, one of the best in Australia, perched high above the harbor in the beautiful suburb of Mosman.
 Taronga is an Aboriginal word meaning beautiful view, and it says it all really.

 10) Museums